 The Senior Assessment consists of oral and written components.
 Oral component: a one-hour exam administered by a committee of biology faculty.
-Written component: Students must take the biology subject GRE and score in the 30th percentile or above (see additional information starting on page 8).
+Written component: Students must take the biology subject GRE and score in the 30th percentile or above, or the Major Field Test offered by the Biology Department and score in the 70th percentile or above.
+See additional information starting on page 8.

 The capstone experience for senior Biology majors involves the research thesis.
-Seniors must complete a research project, work with their thesis advisors to analyze their data (Bio 489), write a research thesis describing the work and present their findings as a seminar to the department (Biol 490).
-Seniors are also expected to attend seminar (Bio 499).
-(See Section IV for additional information).
+Seniors must complete a research project.
+They will enroll in Biol-490 for both semesters in their senior year.
+Typically seniors enroll in 1 credit of Biol-490 in the fall and 2 credits in the spring, but this can be reversed with the thesis advisor's approval.
+In Biol-490, students work with their thesis advisors to analyze their data; write a research thesis describing the work; and present their findings as a seminar to the department.
+Seniors must also attend the spring-semester Senior Seminar (Bio 499).
+See Section IV for additional information.